Study In Hungary - International Students

-Living costs: Hungary is renowned as one of the cheaper Eastern European countries, with rent, shopping and going costs considerably lower than in countries like the USA and the UK.
-You should expect capital Budapest to be more expensive than other cities in Hungary.
+Hungary is renowned as one of the cheaper Eastern European countries, with rent, shopping and going costs considerably lower than in countries like the USA and the UK.

 Hungary is generally considered a safe destination for international students, with violent crime low.
 However, there are a number of scams that target tourists and foreign nationals that you should be aware of, such as pickpocketing and issues with bars and clubs overcharging foreigners.

 Students should always take care to protect their own personal safety in order to avoid becoming victims of crime.
 They can do this by:

 • Avoiding carrying around large amounts of money